The Skeleton Key: Dismantle

 White women, we have work to do.

 The harm we inflict on people of color, especially women of color, is insidious.
 This harm hides in spiritual language and masks itself in women’s empowerment and feminist theories.
 This harm marches in pink pussy hats.
 This harm wears safety pins.
 This harm says all voices matter, even while some voices are being abusive in real time.
 This harm waits to see all sides.
 This harm wants all women to unite together; it says we are beyond color; it says “I am not a racist.”
-This harm is shocked this is still happening in 2017, ignoring that it has always been happening, and that it has always been happening at the hands of white women.
+This harm is shocked this is still happening, ignoring that it has always been happening, and that it has always been happening at the hands of white women.

 We know the patriarchy oppresses us.
 But we don’t see the ways we oppress others.
 And when we do see it, when we are shown the ways our whiteness is a weapon, the guilt and shame is overwhelming.